top of page

 Now line up your company’s “inside” terms with the audience’s “outside” words.

-Audience Translation: “Getting rid of outdated systems that slow us down.”
+External: “Replacing outdated systems that slow us down.”

-Internal Language: “Empower teams”
+Internal: “Empower teams”

-If the message stays consistent, you’ve nailed clarity.
+If it stays consistent, you have clarity.

-Before sign-off, ask every team lead:
+Before approval, ask every team lead:

 “When we say this — what does it mean in your world?”

-If the answers diverge, alignment isn’t real yet.
-Clarify until everyone can describe the message through the customer’s eyes, not through theirs.
+Clarify until everyone can describe it through the customer’s eyes.

 Stop chasing alignment on slogans.